RichiCod3s/BounceBallsCollide/README.md

 # BounceBallsCollide
 The program is designed to create multiple balls that are entered by the user.
 The balls bounce off the frame and collide off each other.

+This is similar to the previous BouncingBalls project, using a lot of the same code base, with the exeption that the balls now collide with one another.

 1. Create Ball class with variables for the position, size and colour and velocity of the ball.
 2. Create method for moving the ball, this works off a random boolean which determines the direction, to ensure a random starting direction.